lukas-pastva/helm-snowplow/chart/README.md

 # helm-snowplow

 This is repository for HELM chart.
-The helm-snowplow can be used for creating argocd applications.
+The helm-snowplow can be used for running Snowplow fully on k8s.

 ### usage